AOSC-Dev/aosc-default-settings/README.md

 Default Settings in Overrides, for AOSC OS

-MATE
+Cinnamon
 =====================
-Default settings for MATE Desktop Environment.
+Default settings for Cinnamon Desktop Environment.